-Some months later when the Inquiry’s results were released, a series of recommendations were made and eventually implemented in order to avoid there being another Box Flat disaster – in any mine.
+Some months later when the Box flat mine disaster inquiry’s results were released, a series of recommendations were made and eventually implemented in order to avoid there being another Box Flat disaster – in any mine.
 Some of these included:

 The establishment of a Safety in Mines Organisation, designed to place emphasis on the practical demonstration of safety matters over theorised ones;

 - A literature review of existing material regarding fighting mine fires be performed and senior personnel be advised on updates by a competent person;